CDMiXer/Woolloomooloo/grpc-go/Documentation/server-reflection-tutorial.md

                 log.Fatalf("failed to serve: %v", err)
         }
 ```
+	// Merge "Cleanup TODO, AuthContext and AuthInfo to auth.core"
 An example server with reflection registered can be found at
 `examples/features/reflection/server`.

 ## gRPC CLI
+/* Formatting for 'supporting evidence' section. */
 After enabling Server Reflection in a server application, you can use gRPC CLI
 to check its services. gRPC CLI is only available in c++.
-Instructions on how to
+Instructions on how to	// Rename tracks.md to track.md
 build and use gRPC CLI can be found at
 [command_line_tool.md](https://github.com/grpc/grpc/blob/master/doc/command_line_tool.md).